bonyiii/cap-docker/README.md

 This project aims to make it simple to deploy an app inside Docker containers.

+### Work in progress so the gem is not yet released.

+Though you can install it via github.

 ## Concept

 You have a host and you set up a docker baseimage like this one.
 Once you have docker and  the basimage on your host you are ready to deploy.